Some of the numbers presented in this website may not be the most recent available

 Switzerland is land-locked with 3 topographical areas; the Swiss Alps to the south, the Swiss Plateau or Central Plateau to the north, and the Jura mountains to the west.
 The Swiss Plateau, inhabited by most of the Swiss population, overlies a Molasse basin behind the Alpine mountain front.

-From 1985 to 1998 one field just west of Lucerne in the centre of the country, located in the Molasse Basin, produced small amounts of gas and very small amounts of condensate.
+From 1985 to 1998 one field west of Lucerne in the centre of the country, located in the Molasse Basin, produced small amounts of gas and very small amounts of condensate.
 Although the field was probably never a commercial proposition very small amounts of gas are produced intermittently for local use.

 Otherwise Switzerland has no identified indigenous oil or gas resources in its mountainous terrain and Globalshift does not forecast any further conventional oil or gas production.
-However, northern Switzerland does overlie a potential shale gas deposit and, as such, may yield new gas output over the very long term.
+However, northern Switzerland does overlie a potential shale gas deposit and, as such, could yield new gas output over the very long term.

 SWITZERLAND